snubwoody/www/src/articles/gui-in-rust.md

 ## Layout

-When designing the layout engine I looked at dozens of websites trying to find a common pattern between them.
-I realised that most of the layout in a graphical user interface is composed of rows, columns and individual widgets (add image).
+When designing the layout engine I looked at dozens of websites, trying to find a common pattern between them.
+I realised that most of the layout in a graphical user interface is composed of rows, columns and individual widgets.

 **TODO:** Use writing section